MauricioUyaguari/DataTree/README.md

 The main lib consists of the following files
   * #sql_object.rb
   * #searchable.rb
-  * #assocations.rb
+  * #associations.rb
   * #has_through.rb

 ### sql_object

-This file contains the sql object class which contains a class to a SQL table.
-It contains the following useful methods that will be used
+This file contains the sql object class which connects itself to a sql table.
+Additionally it contains useful methods such as the following that will be useful for the user.

+  * #update
+  * #insert
+  * #save
+  * #all
+  * #find

+## searchable.rb
+One of the most useful methods that is used in SQl is where and this file contains this method which can be used with the sql sql object

+## associations.rb

+One of the most powerful features of DataTree is its ability to connect different SQL tables through their corresponding classes through associations.
+Here we established the two most import associations between two tables
+  *#belongs_to
+  *has_many

+## has_through.rb

+Going further another useful association is one born between two corresponding associations.
+This one was for a has_one through two belongs_to relationships.

+## db_connection.rb
+This file contains some setup information for the futbul.sql file which created the soccer_players, teams and leagues tables.

+# Going further

+This library will be helpful in grabbing and manipulating data to meet the needs of the developer quickly and without much configuration.

+## To Do
+  * Continue to add more methods and joins betweens classes